Gottlieb Schuler

 Schuler became chief of staff in 1890 and prepared much of the material which led to the attack on the management of the railways, and the famous Speight action for libel.
 He was appointed editor of the Age on 1 January 1900 and held the position continuously for the remainder of his life.

-During the 1914–18 war he was vilified by opposition newspapers for his German origin despite protests that he was born at sea.
+During the 1914–18 war he was vilified by opposition newspapers for his German origins despite protests that he was born at sea.

-In 1917 his only son, Lieutenant Phillip F. E. Schuler, was killed in action in France.
+In 1917, his only son, Lieutenant Phillip Schuler, was killed in action in France.
 Phillip Schuler had been a war correspondent before enlisting in the First AIF and had published a book on the Gallipoli campaign, Australia in Arms, in 1916.

-Schuler died suddenly at his home in Hawthorn, Melbourne, on 11 December 1926 leaving a widow and two daughters.
-Belonging as he did to the old school of anonymous journalism Schuler never came much before the public, but as chief of staff he showed great tact, and as editor had his finger on every department of the paper.
-It could be said that The Age lost prestige under his editorship, but circumstances in Australia were changing rapidly, it is unlikely that any newspaper will have the power wielded by The Age under David Syme and Arthur Windsor during the last quarter of the nineteenth century.
+Schuler died suddenly at his home in the Melbourne suburb of Hawthorn on 11 December 1926, leaving a widow and two daughters.
+Belonging as he did to the old school of anonymous journalism, Schuler never became well known but, as chief of staff, he showed great tact and, as editor, had his finger on every department of the paper.
+It could be said that The Age lost prestige under his editorship, but circumstances in Australia were changing rapidly, so it is unlikely that any newspaper will have the power wielded by The Age under David Syme and Arthur Windsor during the last quarter of the nineteenth century.